Avadhuta03/avadhuta03.github.io/_posts/2018-11-15-Laravel-Basics.md

 comments: true
 image: laravel.png
 ---
-<h4>Laravel is open-source php  web framework, based on Symfony that follows Model-View-Controller(MVC) architectural pattern and intended for development of web applications.</h4>
+Laravel is open-source php  web framework, based on Symfony that follows Model-View-Controller(MVC) architectural pattern and intended for development of web applications.

 <!--continue-->